Our website uses cookies for statistical purposes.

 • the address of the branch’s registered office in the Austrian city where it will operate;

-We remind interested foreign companies that the main taxes for companies applicable in 2023 (which also apply to branches) are the following:
+We remind interested foreign companies that the main taxes for companies applicable in 2024 (which also apply to branches) are the following:

-• 25%: the corporate income tax rate which is also the branch tax rate;
+• 24%: the corporate income tax rate;

-• 25% withholding tax on dividends (unless the company receiving the dividend payment holds at least 10% of the shares of the company distributing the dividends); a different rate applies to dividend payments to resident individuals;
+• 24% withholding tax on dividends (unless the company receiving the dividend payment holds at least 10% of the shares of the company distributing the dividends); a different rate applies to dividend payments to resident individuals;

 • 20% value-added tax; reduced rates of 10% and 13% also apply, and some types of goods and services are subject to 0% (such as exports);

-Other procedures when opening an Austrian branch in 2023
+Other procedures when opening an Austrian branch in 2024

-A few disadvantages occur though in the administration of a branch in Austria.
-The parent company is totally responsible for the branch’s acts and the representative of the branch may be liable for the tax debts.
+We remind foreign investors of the particularities of the branch and the fact that when a foreign company administers a branch in Austria, it remains fully responsible for the branch’s acts and the representative of the branch may be liable for the tax debts.

 Even though it is not considered a legal entity, the same taxes must be paid, and annual accounts must be filed every year.
 Also, VAT returns must be submitted every month or quarterly.
 The financial statements of the foreign company must be submitted to the Companies Register.
 Annual audits are necessary for this type of business.

 Branch tax compliance is easier with the help of our Austrian accountants.
-We provide foreign investors with complete assistance for tax compliance in case of branches, as these business forms are taxed in much the same way as Austrian corporations.
+We provide foreign investors with complete assistance for tax compliance in the case of branches, as these business forms are taxed in much the same way as Austrian corporations.
 We can also guide branch managers on the conditions applicable to keeping the books and records outside of Austria.

 For more information about opening a branch, you may contact our specialists in company formation in Austria